Guy-Roland Kpene

-Guy-Roland Kpene (born November 23, 1983 in Abidjan) is an Ivorian footballer, currently playing for the Long Island Rough Riders.
+Guy-Roland Kpene (born November 23, 1983, in Abidjan) is an Ivorian footballer who currently plays as a forward for the Long Island Rough Riders.

 Career

 Youth and college

 After playing in the youth team of local Ivorian side CSP Cocody, Kpene moved with his family to the United States in 2003 when his mother accepted the job as Ivory Coast's finance attache to the United Nations in New York.

 Kpene played one season of college soccer at Westchester Community College, earning all-region honors, before being recruited by Dowling College.
 He helped the Golden Lions to a 22-0-2 season and Dowling’s first National Title.
 Kpene was Dowling's leading scorer, the first Dowling men’s soccer player to be drafted by MLS, and only the fourth Golden Lion to be drafted in any sport.
 In his final season, he totaled 25 goals (including seven game-winning goals) and 10 assists.
 He was named to the 2006 NSCAA/adidas NCAA Division II Men's Collegiate All-American (second team) and earned ECAC Offensive Player of the Week and All-Conference honors.
 He graduated with a degree in finance.

 In 2005, Kpene started all 19 games for the Golden Lions and led the team with 33 points and 13 goals (5 game winning).
 He was second on the team with 7 assists.
 Kpene was named to the All-NYCAC First Team and the NSCAA/adidas All Northeast Region First Team.

 During his college years Kpene also played for the Brooklyn Knights in the USL Premier Development League, scoring 6 goals in 9 appearances in 2006.